vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/components.md

   - Markdown
 ---

-By using `@mr-hope/vuepress-plugin-components`, you can import and use some components in your Markdown files.
+By using `vuepress-plugin-components`, you can import and use some components in your Markdown files.

 Available components: